jonbodner/star_solve/README.md

 star_solve
 ==========

 A simple brute-force solver for 6-pointed Magic Stars.
-See http://recmath.org/Magic%20Squares/order6.htm for details.
+See http://recmath.org/Magic%20Squares/order6.htm for a description of the puzzle.

 Probably interesting for the channel-based recursive permutation calculator in go, complete with caching support.
 I plan to break that code into its own project eventually.